act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

 <audio src="../test-assets/moon-audio/moon-speech.mp3"></audio>
 ```

-[included in the accessibility tree]: #included-in-the-accessibility-tree "Definition of included in the accessibility tree"
+[included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
-[visible]: #visible "Definition of visible"
+[visible]: #visible 'Definition of visible'